Top 10 Helen Reddy Songs

 # 4 – Leave Me Alone (Ruby Red Dress)

-The song peaked at number three on the Billboard Hot 100 making it two straight top 10 singles on the Billboard Hot 100 for Helen Reddy.
-“Leave Me Alone (Ruby Red Dress),” also hit number one on the Billboard Adult Contemporary Chart making it also two numbers ones in a row for Helen Reddy on that particular chart.
-The song was written by Linda Laurie.
+The song peaked at number three on the Billboard Hot 100, making it Helen Reddy’s second straight top 10 single on the chart.
+“Leave Me Alone (Ruby Red Dress)” also hit number one on the Billboard Adult Contemporary Chart, making it Helen Reddy’s second number one in a row on that chart.
+Linda Laurie wrote the song.

 # 3 – Peaceful

-As we wind down this top 10 Helen Reddy songs list we present one of our favorite Helen Reddy songs of all time.
-The grand piece “Peaceful,” was the opening track on Helen Reddy’s 1972 album I Am Woman.
-I played this one over and over again on the album.
-It’s just one of those magical songs that has a verse that transcends into a chorus that is just so uplifting and spiritual you can’t help but feel good when you listen to it.
-The song was written by Kenny Rankin.
+As we wind down this top 10 Helen Reddy songs list, we present one of our favorite Helen Reddy songs of all time.
+The grand piece “Peaceful” was the opening track on Helen Reddy’s 1972 album I Am Woman.
+I played this one on the album over and over again.
+It’s just one of those magical songs with a verse that transcends into a chorus that’s so uplifting and spiritual, you can’t help but feel good when you listen to it.
+Kenny Rankin wrote the song.

 # 2 – Angie Baby

-Helen Reddy’s creepy song “Angie Baby,” was a huge hit in 1974.
+Helen Reddy’s creepy song “Angie Baby” was a massive hit in 1974.
 It was one of those songs that had such a memorable melody and hook that you could not deny it radio airplay.
-As a thirteen years old in 1974, I loved the song.
-I just had no idea what it was really about, although I did visually see a pretty scary but cool story in it.
-Just how literal one wants to interpret the lyrics is up to the individual.
+As a thirteen-year-old in 1974, I loved the song.
+I just had no idea what it was really about, though I did see a pretty scary yet incredible story in it.
+How literally one interprets the lyrics is up to the individual.
 To this day, people still wonder what was really going on in the song.
-Nonetheless, there was no denying the song’s popularity as it hit number one on the Billboard hot 100 in 1974.
+Nonetheless, there was no denying the song’s popularity as it hit number one on the Billboard Hot 100 in 1974.
 I never get tired of listening to this one.
-The song’s production deserved a Grammy Award and so did Helen Reddy’s vocal.
+The song’s production deserved a Grammy Award, and so did Helen Reddy’s vocal.

 # 1 – I Am Woman

 We close out our top 10 Helen Reddy songs list with her most popular song.
-Helen Reddy’s “I Am Woman,” was the song that turned the singer into a household name.
-It was her first number one hit as it peaked at number one on the Billboard Hot 100 in 1972.
-It quickly became a song loved an celebrated by those involved in the women’s liberation movement on the 1970s.
-For many it still does.
-The song was written by Helen Reddy and Ray Burton.
+Helen Reddy’s “I Am Woman” was the song that turned the singer into a household name.
+It was her first number one hit, as it peaked at number one on the Billboard Hot 100 in 1972.
+It quickly became a song loved and celebrated by those involved in the women’s liberation movement in the 1970s.
+For many, it still does.
+Helen Reddy and Ray Burton wrote the song.

 Brian Kachejian